caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 only access SSL protected sites.

 Setting up a working vanilla EPrints is non-trivial.
-Migrating our customizations is complex and error prone[^4].
+Migrating our customization is complex and error prone[^4].
 Each operating system, software upgrade and EPrints upgrades risks breaking EPrints particularly when we've customized the code.